 STEP 3: Go to SlideRoom and select the "BMus: Music Composition" option complete the application and submit items specified above (account creation and/or sign-in required).

-The deadline for the current application period is Friday, November 15, by 12 PM (Noon) CST.
+The deadline for the current application period is Tuesday, April 8, 2014, by 11:59 PM CST.
 Incomplete and/or late applications will not be considered.

-Applications will be reviewed by the full-time Music Composition faculty, and all candidates will be notified of the faculty’s decision on November 22, 2013.
+Applications will be reviewed by the full-time Music Composition faculty, and all candidates will be notified of the faculty’s decision.
 Application will result in one of the three outcomes:

 - Acceptance into the program;